-2. To determine the maximum sale, resale and rental charges for low or moderate income units, and to provide the Blanning Board and developer.
-With addition of the Construction of the regional median permits as required by this Ordinance.
-Said sales and rental prices shall be adjusted annually to reflect recalculations of the regional median income.

-3. To pre-qualify prospective owners and renters based upon income and household size, and to issue a certificate as to income eligibility status.

-4. To establish selection procedures and criteria for determining Qualified Purchasers and Households.

-5. To verify that an Affordable Housing Plan has been recorded and the deeds of Individual Lower Income Units reference such Affordable Housing Plan, ermoderate income units to low or moderate income households.

-(6) To develop a formula for use in calculating the maximum resale price of low and moderate income units which is consistent with the provisions of Section VII.B. of this Ordinance.

-7. To determine whether the cost or value of the installation of improvements or amenities within or as part of a low or moderate income unit should be included in calculation of the resale price or rental charge for the unit and to establish procedures whereby a homeowner can obtain a determination from the Agency in this regard prior to the time the improvements are made.
-The Agency shall publish guidelines and regulations setting forth the allowable capital improvements that will be considered for inclusion in the resale price of any Lower Income Unit.
-These regulations will indicate those improvements whose value will be included; the maximum cost allowed to be included within the resale price for each improvement, as well as guidelines for the total maximum percentage by which the base price of a Lower Income Unit may be increased by the cost of all capital improvements and the rate at which such maximum percentage increase may be attained, all for the purposes of determining the Maximum Resale Price of the Lower Income Units.
-No portion of the cost or value of any improvement not specifically set forth in the guidelines and regulations and not approved by the Agency prior to installation shall be included within the base price for purposes of resale price calculation.
-If the Owner receiving approval from the Agency for an Improvement, a portion of the cost or value of which is to be included within the base price of the Lower Income Unit, and such Owner is in need of a second mortgage in order to pay for such Improvement, then the Agency shall execute and deliver to the Owner for recording by the Owner a document by which the Agency's rights, claims and liens under this Affordable Housing Ordinance and the Affordable Housing Plan are also subordinated to such The Agency's rights, claims and liens shall not be second mortgage. subordinated to any second mortgages unless the Agency shall execute and deliver such instrument to an Owner in connection with an Improvement approved by the Agency.
+- 2. To determine the maximum sale, resale and rental charges for low or moderate income units, and to provide certification of same to the developer, Planning Board, Mayor and Council and the construction official in charge of issuing building permits as required by this Ordinance.
+Said sales and rental prices shall be adjusted annually to reflect recalculations of the regional median income. - 3.
+To pre-qualify prospective owners and renters based upon income and household size, and to issue a certificate as to income eligibility status. - 4.
+To establish selection procedures and criteria for determining Qualified Purchasers and Households.
+[Preference shall be given to qualified Township residents.] - 5.
+To verify that an Affordable Housing Plan has been recorded and the deeds of individual Lower Income Units reference such Affordable Housing Plan. - 6.
+To develop a formula for use in calculating the maximum resale price of low and moderate income units which is consistent with the provisions of Section VII.B. of this Ordinance. - 7.
+To determine whether the cost or value of the installation of improvements or amenities within or as part of a low or moderate income unit should be included in calculation of the resale price or rental charge for the unit and to establish procedures whereby a homeowner can obtain a determination from the Agency in this regard prior to the time the improvements are made.
+The Agency shall publish within 30 days of adoption the guidelines and regulations setting forth the allowable capital improvements that will be considered for inclusion in the resale price of any Lower Income Unit.
+These regulations will indicate those improvements whose value will be included; the maximum cost allowed to be included within the resale price for each improvement, as well as guidelines for the total maximum percentage by which the base price of a Lower Income Unit may be increased by the cost of all capital improvements and the rate at which such maximum percentage increase may be attained, all for the purposes of determining the Maximum Resale Price of the Lower Income No portion of the cost or value of any improvement not specifically set forth in the guidelines and regulations and which is not approved by the Agency prior to installation shall be included within the base price for purposes of resale price calculation.
+If the Owner receiving approval from the Agency for an Improvement, a portion of the cost or value of which is to be included within the base price of the Lower Income Unit, is in need of a second mortgage in order to pay for such Improvement, then the Agency shall execute and deliver to the Owner for recording by the Owner a document by which the Agency's rights, claims and liens under this Affordable Housing Ordinance and the Affordable Housing Plan are also subordinated to such second The Agency's rights, claims and liens shall not be subordinated to any second mortgages unless the Agency shall execute and deliver such instrument to an Owner in connection with an Improvement approved by the Agency.